 “What about her will?
 It’s still in effect, isn’t it?”
 Vince asked with concern.
 “You will still have legal power over her life and property, right?”

-“So, it is still active?”
+“So, the will is still active?”

 “Yes, for now, but I assume it will be changed to cut us out.”

-Then it got the absolute worst…
+Finally, it got the absolute worst…

-Then, to her 3 daughters, including your mother, Grandmother Nancy Castiglione announced, “Girls, Uncle Jack told your Aunt Alice a bunch of bad stuff about me and you kids.
+“Girls, Uncle Jack told your Aunt Alice a bunch of bad stuff about me and you kids.
 And because of your Uncle Jack, you are never allowed to visit her again.
 It’s all Uncle Jack’s fault.
 He is a nasty, greedy, selfish man, and we will never talk to him again!:

 “But why?
 We love Aunt Alice.
 Why won’t he let us see her?”